corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 What this means to you is that this mod is incompatible with other mods that make changes to the above six (6) planet classes.

+Not compatible with achievements.
+Why?
+Planet classes are a gameplay object, even though the ultimate effect of this mod is cosmetic only.

 ## Changelog

 * 1.0.0 Initial version